razelventura/soundboard/README.md

 Brief: An explanation of the thinking process / considerations for the Soundboard app.

+NOTE TO STEPHEN:
+The app was only tested on iOS and not Android.

 DEPENDENCIES
 Make sure to install SQLite and AV using the following terminal commands:
 `npx expo install expo-sqlite`